jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 tags: bookshelf
 ---

-A list of books I've enjoyed reading over the years, in reverse chronological order of when I finished reading them.
+A list of books I've enjoyed reading over the years, in the order I finished reading them.

 Many of these books have had a tremendous impact on me.
 Whether they introduced a fresh perspective, originally seeded an idea, or brought to my attention something I'd already been contemplating, I can trace